moyano83/Designing-Data-Intensive-Applications/README.md

 #### Dataflow Through Services: REST and RPC

 When you have processes that need to communicate over a network, the most common arrangement is to have two roles: clients and servers.
 The servers expose an API over the network, and the clients make requests to that API (known as service).
 In some ways, services are similar to databases: they typically allow clients to submit and query data.
-As the querys a client can do are limited by the API, the services can impose fine grained restrictions to what a client can do.
+As the queries a client can do are limited by the API, the services can impose fine-grained restrictions to what a client can do.
 A key design goal of a service-oriented/microservices architecture is to make the application easier to change and maintain by making services independently deployable and evolvable.

 ##### Web Services

 When HTTP is used as the underlying protocol for talking to the service, it is called a web service.
 There are two popular approaches:

     * REST: emphasizes simple data formats, using URLs for identifying resources and using HTTP features for cache control, authentication, and content type negotiation
-    * SOAP: XML-based protocol for making network API requests, the API of a SOAP web service is described using an XML-based language called the Web Services Description Language, or WSDL
+    * SOAP: XML-based protocol for making network API requests, the API of a SOAP web service is described using an XML-based language called the
+      Web Services Description Language, or WSDL

 ##### The problems with remote procedure calls (RPCs)

 The remote procedure call (RPC) model tries to make a request to a remote network service look the same as calling a function or method in your programming language, within the same process.
 A network request is very different from a local function call:

     * Local calls are predictable (either succeeds or not), remote calls are not because involves factors out of our control like network problems
     * Local calls returns a result, an exception or never returns (infinite loop).
 A network call might return nothing due to timeouts, not knowing what happened in the other end
     * Retrying a call might lead to unexpected results for non idempotent calls if the bit lost was the response from the server
     * Response time in local calls are almost always the same, a network call adds latency to it
     * You can pass references in a local call (pointers), all parameters needs to be encoded in the network call
     * Client and services might be implemented using different languages, with potential data type impedance

 ##### Current directions for RPC

-The new generation of RPC frameworks is more explicit about the fact that a remote request is different from a local function call, including _ futures_ to encapsulate asynchronous calls, or streams, which are a series of requests and responses over time.
+The new generation of RPC frameworks is more explicit about the fact that a remote request is different from a local function call, including
+_futures_ to encapsulate asynchronous calls, or streams, which are a series of requests and responses over time.
 REST seems to be the predominant style for public APIs.

 ##### Data encoding and evolution for RPC

-Regarding evolvability it is reasonable to assume that all the servers will be updated first, and all the clients second.
+Regarding evolvability, it is reasonable to assume that all the servers will be updated first, and all the clients second.
 Thus, you only need backward compatibility on requests, and forward compatibility on responses.
 Compatibility needs to be maintained for a long time, perhaps indefinitely.
-For
-RESTful APIs, common approaches are to use a version number in the URL or in the HTTP Accept header.
+For RESTful APIs, common approaches are to use a version number in the URL or in the HTTP Accept header.

 #### Message-Passing Dataflow